user1990/dev-resources/README.md

 + 📖 **[Advanced Coding Skills, Techniques, and Ideas](https://medium.com/@maladdinsayed/advanced-techniques-and-ideas-for-better-coding-skills-d632e9f9675)** - real-life examples of some techniques and ideas that will help you to clean up your legacy code and refactor it to make it more robust and modular.
 + 📖 **[JS & Node.js Testing Best Practices](https://github.com/goldbergyoni/javascript-testing-best-practices/blob/master/readme.md)** - This guide can take your testing skills to the next level.
 + 📖 **[Design Principles for Developers: Processes and CSS Tips for Better Web Design](https://css-tricks.com/design-principles-for-developers-processes-and-css-tips-for-better-web-design/)**
-+ 📖 **[Web Development In 2019 - A Practical Guide](https://www.youtube.com/watch?v=UnTQVlqmDQ0&feature=youtu.be)** - e will look at nearly all aspects of web technology including the necessities as well as some of the new trends for 2019.
++ 📖 **[Web Development In 2019 - A Practical Guide](https://www.youtube.com/watch?v=UnTQVlqmDQ0&feature=youtu.be)** - We will look at nearly all aspects of web technology including the necessities as well as some of the new trends for 2019.

 **[⬆ back to top](#table-of-contents)**